Most Boxerdoodle dog owners would definitely agree that this mixed breed dog is one of the cutest and most adorable dogs in the world.

 These dogs are known to take their work with the seriousness it deserves.
 However, they will also be calm and patient.

-Since this mix is a cross between two hunting breeds, you can bet that your Boxer X Poodle will be a very intelligent dog.
+Since this mix is a cross between two hunting breeds, you can bet that your Boxer Poodle mix will be a very intelligent dog.
 In fact, many Boxerdoodle dog owners consider their pups to be crafty.

 In addition to their high intelligence levels, Boxerdoodles are loyal dogs who will love their family members unconditionally.